-2022 2021
+2023 2022

-Loans and notes payable Unamortized debt issuance costs \$ \$ 297,450 (353) 225,735 (509)
+Loans and notes payable Unamortized debt issuance costs \$ 334,076 (272) \$ \$ 297,450 (353)

-\$ 297,097 \$ 225,226
+\$ 333,804 \$ 297,097

-As of December 31, 2022, loans payable bear interest at rates which vary from 0% to 4.15% and are repayable through 2047.
+As of December 31, 2023, loans payable bear interest at rates which vary from 0% to 4.15% and are repayable through 2047.
 Most of our borrowings are structured as unsecured.
 We have three facilities that require that we pledge collateral.
 Based on the requirements of the lender, we pledge the underlying loans receivable, government and agency securities, and/or cash to collateralize draws.
-Secured loans payable were \$38.7 million and \$54.6 million as of December 31, 2022 and 2021, respectively.
+Secured loans payable were \$37.6 and \$38.7 million as of December 31, 2023 and 2022, respectively.
 Most of our loans payable reflect borrowings that have been restricted by the lender for lending to various community development organizations.
 Some borrowings are further restricted for use in certain locations or in certain sectors and/or initiatives.
 Some of our loans payable may be utilized for working capital purposes.
 Additionally, certain of these loans payable are guaranteed by Partners and contain covenants that require us to provide reporting on a periodic basis and to meet and maintain specific financial ratios.
-As of December 31, 2022, the guaranteed amount was \$72.9 million, which equates to 25% of our loans payable.
+As of December 31, 2023, the guaranteed amount was \$81.3 million, which equates to 24% of our loans payable.

 Certain of our loans payable are considered Equity Equivalent ("EQ2") investments.
 EQ2 investments are fully subordinated, unsecured obligations that carry a fixed interest rate and have a rolling maturity.
 The lender cannot accelerate repayment unless an uncured event of default exists.
-As of December 31, 2022 and 2021, loans payable included \$13.0 million and \$8.0 million of EQ2 investments, respectively.
+As of December 31, 2023 and 2022, loans payable included \$13.0 million of EQ2 investments.

 We offer an Impact Note program to individuals, including employees and board members, and institutions.
-Investments are a minimum of \$25,000 for one to ten years at interest rates of 0% to 3.5%.
-As of December 31, 2022 and 2021, amounts outstanding under the program were \$44.6 million and \$41.5 million, respectively.
-As of December 31, 2022 and 2021, the balance due to employees and board members was \$128,000 and \$77,000, respectively.
+Investments are a minimum of \$5,000 for one to fifteen years and are currently earning interest at rates between 0% and 3.5%.
+As of December 31, 2023 and 2022, amounts outstanding under the program were \$44.1 million and \$44.6 million, respectively.
+As of December 31, 2023 and 2022, the balance due to employees and board members was \$129,000 and \$128,000, respectively.